 is a chronic, slowly progressive, gradual in onset, irreversible condition that destroys brain nerve cells and other structures in the central nervous system.
 People with Alzheimer’s disease slowly develop

-—a loss of memory and intellectual and social skills that result in confusion, disorientation, and the inability to think, reason, and understand.
-The decline in cognition and memory results in activities of daily living to performed with increasing difficulty.
+dementia—a loss of memory and intellectual and social skills that result in confusion, disorientation, and the inability to think, reason, and understand.
+The decline in cognition and memory results in activities of daily living to be performed with increasing difficulty.

 Scientists know that Alzheimer’s disease is caused by damage to brain nerve cells, as well as a loss of certain chemicals that facilitate communication between nerve cells.
 What is still not clearly understood is why this damage occurs.

-Brain autopsies of Alzheimer's patients show two characteristic brain abnormalities:
+Brain autopsies of Alzheimer's patients show 2 characteristic brain abnormalities:

 Alzheimer's disease medications fact sheet.
 National Institute on Aging website.
 Available at:

 https://www.nia.nih.gov/alzheimers/publication/alzheimers-disease-medications-fact-sheet.
 Updated July 2010.
 Accessed August 22, 2012.